Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Related Works

 \textbf{Graph Embedding Method:} In graphical analysis, traditional machine learning methods usually rely on manual design and are limited by flexibility and high cost.
 Based on the idea of representational learning and the success of Word2vec, Deepwalk\cite{perozzi2014deepwalk}, as the first graph embedding method based on representational learning, applies the~\SG~model to the generated random walk.
 Similarly, inspired by Deepwalk, Node2vec\cite{grover2016node2vec} improves the random walking mode in Deepwalk.
-Considering the difference between the linear structure of the text and the complex structure of graphics, Node2vec introduces a heuristic method, second-order random walk, which uses two super parameters $p, q $ and weight parameter $ \alpha $ to control the walking strategy.
-Therefore, the generated sequence is a combination of DFS and BFS.
+Node2vec introduces a heuristic method, second-order random walk.
+Considering the difference between the linear structure of the text and the complex structure of graphics, our model adopts the idea of Node2vec for node learning

-Modeling text as a word-connected association network (word graph)~\cite{rousseau2013graph} is a good exploration direction in linguistics.
-Word graph can seamlessly integrate grammar, semantics, and other information in text language into the complex structure of the graph.
-The advantage of studying word graphs instead of studying the whole text is that we can easily express language's non-linear and non-hierarchical structure.

-These graph embedding techniques have been surveyed and used to sample the word sequences on the word graph, but these approaches do not take the weight of nodes into consideration in the sampling process.
-Therefore, in our~\M~approach, the weight of each node has been set, and the number of random walks of each node is depended on its weight in the corpus.
-This not only improves the accuracy of embedding but is also more in line with the characteristics of the text.